Best Cabo San Lucas Snorkeling: Where to Go + What to Expect

 Whether you're a complete beginner or an experienced snorkeler, Cabo has something incredible waiting for you underwater.
 Start with the easier spots like Santa Maria, work your way up to Chileno Bay, and if you really catch the snorkeling bug, make that trip out to Cabo Pulmo.

 Want to make your Cabo snorkeling adventure even better?
-Consider booking a yacht charter for a more personalized experience, or let our concierge team help you plan the perfect combination of water activities and relaxation time.
+Consider booking a yacht charters in Cabo for a more personalized experience, or let our concierge team help you plan the perfect combination of water activities and relaxation time.

 Trust me, once you experience the underwater magic of Cabo, you'll be planning your next trip before you even dry off.
 The fish are waiting for you!